Eric-Lautanen/seamless-ai-video-prompt-template/README.md

 4. Repeat the MAIN SUBJECT DESCRIPTION word-for-word in every clip
 5. Audio continuity overrides visual continuity

+**Camera movement is flexible:** You control timing.
+Specify static holds, continuous movement, or any combination in your CONTENT TYPE description.
+The template adapts to your vision.

-**No camera math required.** Just follow the template and describe shots simply: "push-in," "orbit," "follow," "static."
+**No camera math required.** Just follow the template and describe shots simply: "push-in," "orbit left," "continuous right movement," "static."

 ---